Find Trade Colleges

 Read full report on Construction Trades at Metropolitan Community College

-Northwest Iowa Community College did quite well in this year’s ranking of the best places for construction trades students to get a associate degree.
-It came in at #6 on the list.
+With a ranking of #6, Northwest Iowa Community College did quite well on this year’s best value schools for construction trades students working on their associate degree.
 Northwest Iowa Community College is a small public school located in the rural area of Sheldon.

-Read full report on Construction Trades at Northwest Iowa Community College
+Full Construction Trades at Northwest Iowa Community College Report

-Ridgewater College excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
+Ridgewater College also claimed a spot on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
+It’s in the top 20% of all schools in this category.

 St Cloud Technical and Community College landed the #8 spot in the 2023 rankings for the best value associate degree construction trades programs.
 Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.